Primordial magnetogenesis in loop quantum cosmology: Analysis of magnetogenesis in LQC

 If we assume that $g_{r,e}$, which is the effective number of relative degrees of freedom that contribute to the energy density of radiation, is the same as $g_{s,e}$, then we obtain

 This in turn gives us

 We can substitute the above expression in \ref{eqn:B0} to obtain $B_0$.
 We find that for the quadratic potential, if Minkowski initial condition is imposed at the bounce, the strength of the primordial magnetic field existing today is $B_0\, =\, 0.94\, \mu{\rm G}$.
 For Starobinsky model, value of $B_0\, =\, 0.08\, \mu{\rm G}$.
-We also find that if Minkowski initial condition was imposed at $t\,=\,1\,\tpl$, $B_0\, = 3.7\,{\rm nG}$ and $B_0\, = \,0.3\,{\rm nG}$ in quadratic and Starobinsky models respectively.
+We also find that if Minkowski initial condition was imposed at $t\,=\,1\,\tpl$, $B_0\, = 3.7\,{\rm nG}$ and $B_0\, = \,0.3\,{\rm nG}$ in quadratic and Starobinsky models, respectively.

 The values quoted above are the values of the magnetic field obtained after averaging over all scales.
-Since the magnetic field generated in LQC is scale dependent, it is informative to look at the value of the magnetic field per logarithmic interval of wavenumber, defined as
+Since the magnetic field generated in LQC is scale dependent, it is informative to look at the value of the magnetic field per logarithmic interval of wave number, defined as

 where ${\cal P}^B(k)$ is the power spectrum, evaluated at the end of inflation.
 We plot the above expression for both models in figure \ref{fig:B0}.
 In obtaining this figure, we have imposed Minkowski initial condition at $t\,=0\, {\rm t}_{\rm Pl}$.
 This picture highlights the fact that the magnetic field generated in LQC is scale-dependent.